JarryShaw/MacDaily/README.md

 ### Start-Up

-&emsp; Before we dive into the usage of `jsdaily`, let's firstly get our hands dirty with some simple commands.
+&emsp; Before we dive into the detailed usage of `jsdaily`, let's firstly get our hands dirty with some simple commands.

  > __NOTE__ -- all acronyms and aliases are left out for a quick and clear view of `jsdaily`

 1. How to use `jsdaily`?

     ```shell
-    # call from /usr/local/bin
+    # call from $PATH
     jsdaily [command ...] [flag ...]
     # or call from Python module
     python -m jsdaily [command ...] [flag ...]